 Getting Started with Blazor Kanban Component in Web App

-This section briefly explains about how to include Blazor Kanban component in your Blazor Web App using Visual Studio.
+This guide explains how to integrate the Blazor Kanban component in your Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites